 The Dangers of Rope Toys

-If your dog tends to destroy his toys, he’s more likely to swallow a piece of it.
+So, are rope toys safe for dogs?
+Well, if your dog tends to destroy his toys, he’s more likely to swallow a piece of it.
 It’s important to know that 95% of the time, the foreign objects your pet swallows pass without incident.
 You probably wouldn’t even know your pooch swallowed something he shouldn’t have.
 The other 5% of foreign objects that enter your dog’s system are a different story.
 These can cause serious, even life-threatening digestive problems.

 This brings us to a discussion about rope toys.
 Thin strands of rope are very dangerous when swallowed.
 Categorized by vets as a “linear foreign body,” rope is just about the most dangerous object your dog can swallow.
 As one part of a long piece of rope toy remains stuck in the stomach, the other half enters the intestines, cinching like a drawstring on a pair of sweatpants as the digestive system attempts to pass the string through the body.

 This causes the intestines to be drawn into a tight ball.
 As you can imagine, this is very painful for your dog.
 The tightening can do permanent damage to the intestines, sometimes even creating painful lacerations as the rope cuts into the intestine walls.

 Even if your dog only pulls off small pieces of rope at a time, this type of toy can still be dangerous to his digestive system, slowly creating an obstruction like hairs collecting in a shower drain.